 - $10: Guadalupe Mountains (Texas).

 - $3: Gateway Arch (Missouri) – plus extra costs for attractions.

 Parks with no entrance fee

-American Samoa; Biscayne (Florida); Channel Islands (California); Congaree (South Carolina); Cuyahoga Valley (Ohio); Gates of the Arctic (Alaska); Glacier Bay (Alaska); Great Basin (Nevada); Great Smoky Mountains (North Carolina/Tennessee); Hot Springs (Arkansas); Katmai (Alaska); Kenai Fjords (Alaska); Kobuk Valley (Alaska); Lake Clark (Alaska); North Cascades (Washington); Redwood (California); Virgin Islands; Voyageurs (Minnesota); Wind Cave (North Dakota); Wrangell–St Elias (Alaska).
+American Samoa; Biscayne (Florida); Channel Islands (California); Congaree (South Carolina); Cuyahoga Valley (Ohio); Gates of the Arctic (Alaska); Glacier Bay (Alaska); Great Basin (Nevada); Great Smoky Mountains (North Carolina/Tennessee); Hot Springs (Arkansas); Katmai (Alaska); Kenai Fjords (Alaska); Kobuk Valley (Alaska); Lake Clark (Alaska); North Cascades (Washington); Redwood (California); Virgin Islands; Voyageurs (Minnesota); Wind Cave (South Dakota); Wrangell–St Elias (Alaska).

 So is the US National Parks Pass worth buying?

 Our southwest road trip route took in six parks – Arches, Bryce Canyon, Canyonlands, Zion, Mesa Verde and the Grand Canyon.
 The total entry costs would have been $185 without a US National Parks Pass, so having the pass saved us $105.
 If you add in the extra places we visited which were covered in the pass – like the Red Rocks area around Sedona ($7 per person) and Red Rock Canyon ($15 per vehicle) – then we saved $134, so the pass was well worth buying.

 It’s worth doing the maths though as how much value you get will from the pass depends on which parks you are planning to visit.
 Our route took us through the southwest which has a lot of the most famous and therefore most expensive National Parks.
 But if you’re visiting an area like Alaska where most of the parks are free to enter, it might not be worth it.